Looking for the best walks in North London? You’ve come to the right place!

 Exit the park, cross over the junction, and continue along Woodberry Down road.
 At the end of the road, turn right.
 You will shortly arrive at Woodberry Wetlands.

 Turn left and follow the signs along the New River Path.
 On your left, there should be a series of new-build apartments.
-On your right, the New River itself, with East Reservoir behind that.
+On your right is the New River itself, with East Reservoir behind that.

 At the bridge, turn right and cross over the river.
 Then follow the path around the other side of East Reservoir.

 Just past the Coal House Cafe, the path joins the road and re-crosses back over New River.
 Turn left and follow the New River Path all the way until it joins the main road, Green Lanes.
 Along the way, keep a look out for people kayaking and canoeing in the reservoir.

 The path ends the other side of a narrow footbridge.
 Once you’ve crossed that, bear right until you hit Green Lanes.
 At the main road, turn left and continue until you reach Clissold Park.

 Clissold Park has a couple of lakes, sports fields, tennis courts, a paddling pool and free table tennis tables.
 A fenced-off section of the park houses a herd of fallow deer, goats, and an aviary.
 Clissold House, also inside the park, contains a cafe and a series of events rooms.